 Essex Housing, our development arm which works with public sector partners to help address the need for general, specialist and affordable housing, continues to bring forward private units which offset the costs of the affordable and specialist units.
-This helps to promote independence for some of the most vulnerable in the County, improve outcomes and reduce the costs of social care provision.
-The Council's ambition over the next four years is to progress the development of a further 598 units.
+The Council's ambition is to sell 463 units over the next four years.

 The Council also plans to deliver a range of other schemes to enhance, maintain and develop new assets and will continue the ambitions for the Essex Climate Action Commission by delivering buildings with a net-zero carbon operational design, by making our estate more energy efficient and by making Essex more resilient to climate impacts such as flooding.
-The Council also plans to deliver and maintain new and existing cycling infrastructure and replace streetlighting lanterns with LED units which result in a significant energy saving and carbon reduction.
+The Council also plans to deliver and maintain new and existing cycling infrastructure.